Overview of Microsoft 365 Business

 Using simplified controls to manage policies for all the Windows 10 PCs in your company, enforcing BitLocker encryption and automatically installing critical Windows updates (Enforce Windows update policies).

 To see the full list of security features, see Microsoft 365 Business security features.
-After you Set up Microsoft 365 Business, see Set up advanced security policies to get started with the security features that aren't included as a part of the guided setup.
+After you Set up Microsoft 365 Business, see increase threat protection and set up compliance features to get started with the security features that aren't included as a part of the guided setup.
 Read also Top 10 ways to secure Office 365 and Microsoft 365 Business plans for a good overview on how to set up protections against cyber criminals and hackers.

 Get Microsoft 365 Business

 If you have a partner, they'll get Microsoft 365 Business: Get Microsoft 365 Business from Microsoft Partner Center.